Aleppo Easter dating method: Calculations

 In the 21st and 22nd centuries, it is the years in which the paschal full moon on the Gregorian tables falls on its latest possible date (18 April) — the year 2019 and every nineteenth year after that — when the Aleppo method gives Easter approximately a month earlier than the Gregorian.
 The gradually accumulating gap between the Gregorian algorithms and the astronomical equinox and full moon means that in these years, the true full moon in March occurs just after the equinox; while the equivalent full moon in the Gregorian algorithm falls on 20 March (the approximated equinox), meaning that the paschal full moon is delayed until the following month.
 In the year 2000, however, this is not the case.
 One might think, based on the occurrences in 2019 and every nineteenth year after that, that the Aleppo method would give 26 March as Easter Sunday for 2000.
 However, the gap between the Gregorian algorithms and the astronomical equinox and full moon had not yet widened enough to place the true March full moon after the equinox; in 2000, a full moon occurred at 06:55 Jerusalem time on 20 March, before the March equinox at 09:56 Jerusalem time the same day; as a result, the paschal full moon was not until the following month (as it is defined as the first full moon after the equinox), and the date given for Easter 2000 by the Aleppo method was therefore 23 April, the same as by the Gregorian method.

+In the year 2045, astronomical Easter will be on 2 April, that is one week earlier than both current methods calculate, but it would also coincide with Jewish Passover.
+This is a case previous reformers tried to avoid – Easter should always come after Passover.

+Acceptance

 The proposal is not without controversy.
 Some Orthodox Christians tend not to look favorably upon the roughly one-in-five occurrence of Easter on or before the first day of Passover in the Aleppo method because, if Easter is not the Sunday after Passover, there is a conflict with the Gospels (despite the Orthodox practice often not having Easter on the Sunday after the first day of Passover in the majority of years when there is more than seven days' difference between the first day of Passover and Easter Sunday), though others note it was the intention of the Nicene formula to separate the date of the Christian feast of Easter from the date for the Jewish feast of Passover.